 Despite the undeniable beauty of Florence, your road trip won’t be complete without visiting other parts of Tuscany.
 If you have limited time, don’t forget to explore other towns just a few kilometres outside Florence.

 If you love the nature, make sure Montaine is on your list, just 35 kilometres Southwest of Florence, Montaine is known for its beautiful scenery, vineyards, olive trees, and simply its forest.
 While Borgo San Lorenzo is known for its hilly tops overlooking forest after forest, vineyard after vineyard.
 It’s a perfect place to enjoy a fresh air or do a picnic.
 If you like a little bit view of an old town scenery Calenzano is your place, the houses are from Medieval times, the roads, walls, and churches are all something that will make you feel like you are in a time machine.

 There are more towns to explore not far from Florence or if you have more time, go check the nearest cities, just make sure you are experienced in road tripping around Italy.

 EXPERIENCE THE FOOD

-Wherever you are in Italy, food is something you should never ever miss.
+Wherever you are in Italy, Italian food is something you should never ever miss.
 Florence has a lot to offer in the gustatory department and your budget doesn’t even matter!
 Experience Lampredotto, a tourist favorite that is served either as a street food or a fancy sandwich, or the ever famous Bistecca alla Fiorentina, which is a fire-grilled smokey t-bone steak cooked over chestnuts.
 The steak is cooked ‘rare’ and that is the only way it’s cooked – so forget about asking your chef for a well done one.
 If you have the time, you can also try and join a cooking class or a food tour in Florence, learn a recipe or two before heading home.
 Don’t end your road trip without having a gelato for dessert!